+You can use a steamer or set up a steaming station with a large wok and steamer rack.
 Steam for about 35 minutes.
 To test the doneness, poke a wooden skewer or chopstick deep into the center of the taro cake.
 The cake is cooked if the skewer or chopstick comes out clean.

 It is easier to use a hot knife to cut the taro cake.
-You can do that by dipping the knife into hot water or heat it on top of the stove.
+You can do that by dipping the knife into hot water or heating it on top of the stove.
 It helps to make a clean straight cut while slicing the taro cake.

 You can store it in the refrigerator or freeze it for future consumption.

 Note: You will likely love another Chinese cuisine called radish cake (蘿蔔糕 / turnip cake).
 Follow this link to get the recipe.